-Our last two programs (2014 and 2016) with incarcerated Juvenile Offenders have been offered through a contract with VSA Washington’s VSA Playwright Discovery Program.
+Our last three programs (2014, 2016 and 2017) with incarcerated Juvenile Offenders have been offered through a contract with VSA Washington’s VSA Playwright Discovery Program.

 The VSA Playwright Discovery Program has also contracted with WTNJ to offer programs at The Craig School in Mountain Lakes, NJ, and the JFK School in Newark NJ.